GrantBirki/ghtrending/README.md

 All data which is used to generate the trending data is from [gharchive](http://www.gharchive.org/) which is an open source project to collect a history of all GitHub events.

-A GitHub Action cron runs once an hour to collect all data from the previous hour from gharchive and stores that data in a SQL database (PlanetScale free-tier).
+A GitHub Action cron runs once an hour to collect all data from the previous hour from gharchive and stores that data in an Azure Storage Table.
+The cron stores the timestamp of when the "star event" took place, the name of the repo, and the name of the user who starred the repo.

 From here, the second phase of the Action workflow kicks off which aggregates all the events from the database in time slices (1 day, 1 week, and 1 month).
 This data is then enriched with repository and contributor information from GitHub's API.